olcf/vapor-docs/vapor_user_guide.rst

 ===============

 .. note::
-    Access to this system is only available through special projects with explicit approval from Chris Fuson.
+    Access to this system is only available through special projects in NCCS and NCRC with explicit approval.
     This cluster is not intended for general-use purposes.